queezythegreat/arduino-cmake/README.markdown

         set(${FIRMWARE_NAME}_PORT /path/to/device)

-    Ok lets do a upload:
+    Ok lets do a upload of all firmware images:

         make upload